Libra-foundation/.github/profile/README.md

 <div align="center">
     <h3>Python template</h3>
 </div>
 <p>It's always difficult to code properly when you start codding with a permissive language.
 In the same vein as React template, we created Python template, a free and open template for all python projects.
 Like its namesake, python template embedded advanced linting rules, automates boring work and so on.
-Very advantageous, this template set boundaries to working team. <br> Moreover, Python template hold branches for specific Python projects as Django branch.
+Very advantageous, this template set boundaries to working team. <br> Moreover, Python template hold branches for specific Python projects, such as a Django branch.
 A helpful Django template with standardized logs, connection to OAuth2 server, etc.  </p>